mustafaerk/last-letter-english/README.md

 How To Play
 ----------------------------------
-# Game require 2 person for play. when you click play now after select your language and username circe will run til find other person
+# Game require 2 person for play.

+# When you click play now after select your language and username circe will run til find other person